zimondm/docker-node-postgres/README.md

 # docker-node-postgres
-dockerfile for building a node:latest docker image with an installation of postgres
+dockerfile for building a node:latest docker image with an installation of postgres and Chrome:stable